Celebrating Wimborne’s rich history

 In 2018 the Festival commemorated the centenary of the end of the First World War and 100 years since the Suffragette movement with living history displays in the town centre.
 An eye-catching WW1 Bristol Scout bi-plane had pride of place in the Square, but perhaps what caught visitors’ imagination most was an evocative version of the Silent Soldier project in which ten Wimborne men who gave their lives were poignantly remembered.

-The 2020 Festival will be exploring life in the Georgian and Regency period, from the difficulties faced by the Tolpuddle Martyrs, to the pomp and ceremony of aristocratic life.
-Join us for fun, entertainment and action with plenty of opportunity for all to get involved with military displays, children’s events, music, drama, games and more!
+The 2021 Festival will be exploring life in the Georgian and Regency period, from Smuggling to the ceremony of aristocratic life.
+Join us for fun, entertainment and action with plenty of opportunity for all to get involved with military displays, children’s activities, Georgian crafts displays, games and plenty more!

 Wimborne History Festival is a not for profit limited company working in collaboration with over 30 partners/organisations to provide a family focused festival and a series of community and educational projects.
 Wimborne History Festival aims to help interpret the history of Wimborne Minster and the surrounding area, provide better understanding of the region’s heritage and create learning opportunities for local school children and residents, thus encouraging more people to enjoy their local heritage and get involved with history.